nsnam/bake-git/doc/README.txt

 BAKE Documentation
 ******************

-The bake documentation was done using Sphinx (http://sphinx-doc.org/) and Pygments (http://pygments.org/).
-To generate the documentation, first please be sure you Be sure you have Sphinx and Pygments on your machine.
+The bake documentation was written using Sphinx (http://sphinx-doc.org/) and Pygments (http://pygments.org/).
+To generate the documentation, first please be sure you have Sphinx and Pygments on your machine.
 If it is not installed you can, for example, call:

  > sudo yum install python-sphinx